Calcifer1001/kenrou-it-test-example/README.md

-# Kenrou IT - Tesing example
+# Kenrou IT - Testing example

 This is dedicated for the Kenrou IT students so they can learn a little bit more about testing